Don't hope to get rid of books (Umberto Eco)

 How to Survive as a Woman in the Middle Ages.
 Eve's Curse, the Sin of Eyebrow Plucking, and Saving Abstinence

-How did the women of the Middle Ages live - in towns, villages and high castles?
+How did women in the Middle Ages live – in cities, villages and high castles?
 What did men want them to be and what were they really like?

 Conflicting demands haunted medieval women throughout their lives.
-A woman was supposed to be beautiful, but she was not supposed to do anything about it.
-She was supposed to guard piety, but was considered hopelessly flawed by nature.
-They were supposed to keep the home, bear children, and work hard.
-Women were blamed for every calamity from the fall of Eve to the Flood and the plague.
-So how did they cope with it all?
-Historian Eleanor Janega tells the stories of prominent women of the time and others, lesser known, whose stories are hidden in documents and court cases.
-Farmers, brewery owners, craftswomen and artists - they changed the perception of women's nature, intelligence and ability.
+Women were expected to be beautiful, but they were not supposed to do anything to achieve it.
+They were expected to be pious, but they were considered hopelessly wicked by nature.
+They were expected to keep the home, bear children and work hard.
+Women were to blame for all the disasters – from the Fall of Eve to the Flood and the Black Death.
+How did they cope with all this?
+Historian Eleanor Yanega tells about the outstanding women of that time and others, less well-known, whose stories are hidden in documents and court cases.
+Farmers, brewers, craftswomen and artists – they changed the idea of women's nature, intelligence and abilities.

 See also: